 Do I Need Help?

 It can be difficult to determine if someone is suffering from alcohol use disorder, problem drinking, or is just drinking in a normal and healthy manner.
 In the past, alcoholism was thought of in terms of the amount drank and the frequency with which the user drank; if someone drank excessive amounts frequently, they were an alcoholic and in need of alcohol rehab.

 Now, how alcohol use disorder is framed means being an alcoholic has less to do with how much and how often a person drinks and more to do with their relationship to alcohol.
 This means even social drinkers may be alcoholics.
 There are eleven criteria for diagnosing alcohol use disorder; two or more are needed to be diagnosed with the disorder.

 - Drank longer or more than intended

-- Spent significant time drinking and/or dealing with the aftereffects of consuming alcohol; did not see alternatives to drinking alcohol
+- Spent significant time drinking and dealing with the aftereffects of consuming alcohol;

 - Wanted a drink badly enough they struggled to think about other things or complete tasks